 The next board meeting will be held August 28, 2024.

-Homeowner Forum: .
-Chuck Jarrell spoke and asked if the board could purchase some benches for 2025 for the Market Ridge areas so that elderly residents would have a place to rest after walking.
+Homeowner Forum: Chuck Jarrell spoke and asked if the board could purchase some benches for 2025 for the Market Ridge areas so that elderly residents would have a place to rest after walking.
 Mr. Jarrell also wanted to inquire about a screened-in porch for his deck.
 He stated that this should be approved since his deck faces the woods and is not blocking his neighbor’s view.
 Renee Pearson from Covenants explained that he would need to put in an application for this and the Covenants Committee would review the application and also asked that he attend the Covenants Committee meeting to plead his case for the screened in porch.
 Ben Pearson added that even if the application is denied, there is a still a possibility that it can be added to future revision of the Design and Maintenance Standards for the community.

 Approval of Previous Minutes: